 - Review hatchery data and flow, and assess data availability, critical gaps, relationships to regional data needs, etc., for the CAP project.
-Review will include recommendations on data collection effort (i.e., more or less data collection needed for certain indicators).
+Review will include recommendations for whether certain indicators require more or less data collection effort.

 - Maintain automated flow of hatchery indicators and continue to populate and update adopted indicators with data.
 Implement recommendations of performance reviews in data collection efforts.

 In the 2015 version of the Five-Year Plan for the Coordinated Assessments Partnership, seven draft hatchery indicators were proposed as a starting place: smolt-to-adult return rate (SAR); adult recruits per spawner (R/S); number of fish spawned; proportion of hatchery broodstock that are natural-origin fish; egg take; proportionate natural influence (PNI) of supplementation hatcheries; and egg to release survival rates for hatchery programs.

 In 2017, an initial effort was started with the development of a draft DES for five indicators: number of fish spawned, proportion of natural-origin broodstock, egg take, SAR, and R/S. Lack of funding prevented further work at that time.